 2-3: Perform network knowledge service based on the generated network knowledge, and the complete service is stored in the network knowledge service directory.

-4-5: Perform network knowledge scenario application based on the network knowledge service and form new knowledge.
-Storage the new knowledge to network knowledge service directory.
+4-5: The network knowledge service enhances the network large model, further enriches the scene application.

+6-7: Application system for application effect feedback, iterative optimization the capabilities of large models and knowledge management.

+8：The large model generates new knowledge, which is fed back to the network knowledge source data management to expand knowledge iteratively.

-6.2 Procedure to realize network on-site comprehensive maintenance with the network knowledge
+6.2 Procedure to realize network on-site comprehensive maintenance

 Network on-site comprehensive maintenance scenario includes fault handling, resource change and so on.
 These scenarios mainly rely on historical work order data, fault case base, hidden danger disposal scheme, operation process specifications, equipment information and other data, precipitate the network knowledge such as fault phenomenon knowledge, fault solution knowledge, hidden trouble treatment knowledge, etc..
 For example, network knowledge management can effectively improve patrol efficiency, speed up fault treatment efficiency, optimize fault treatment effect, and enhance the automation ability of the whole process.